 This most specifically and especially includes the decision to

-“make man in our image, after our likeness: and let them have dominion over…all the earth.
-So God created man in his own image, in the image of God created he him; male and female created he them.”
-(Genesis 1:26-27)
+“make man in our image, after our likeness: and let them have dominion over…all the earth.”
+(Genesis 1:26)

 Cultural historian Warren Susman researched the rise and fall of the concept of character, tracing its prevalence in literature and the self-improvement manuals and guides popular in different eras…During the 1800s, “character was a key word in the vocabulary of Englishmen and Americans,”…Young people were…told that character was the most priceless thing they could ever attain.
 Starting at the beginning of the 20th century, however, Susman found that the ideal of character began to be replaced by that of personality…